 If you are working in Singapore, Labour Day (aka May Day), is more often perceived as a holiday to rest and relax.

-According to gov.sg, Labour Day was gazetted as secular public holiday in 1960.
+According to gov.sg, Labour Day was gazetted as a secular public holiday in 1960.
 It is a day of rest to honour everyone that has worked hard to make Singapore a successful nation.

 In 1960, Lee Kuan Yew announced the government’s commitment to the welfare of workers.
 He emphasised that a symbiotic relationship and confidence between the unions, employers and the state (known as tripartism) was imperative for Singapore’s progress.